laxmynarain/burps/README.md

 ## List of known bugs:
 I did some user testing by asking some of my friends to adopt it.
 Here are a few that came up.
 I intend to fix them.

-1. The markers don't show up after 9pm - I have to figure out what's causing this.
-Obviously some issue with google maps api service.
-Maybe start by finding out if anyone else is facing these issues on their site.
-2. Once geolocation is enabled outside of sanfrancisco, some users report that food truck search near san francisco doesn't automatically pan.
+1. Once geolocation is enabled outside of sanfrancisco, some users report that food truck search near san francisco doesn't automatically pan.
 Others see it fine.
 Could be that the platform/browser is not supported by Google maps.
 I need to loook into it.

 Enjoy the app.